arduino/lab-micropython-editor/README.md

 ## Technical overview

 Arduino Lab for MicroPython is an [Electron](https://www.electronjs.org/) app that has its main purpose to communicate over serial with a microprocessor running [MicroPython](https://micropython.org/).
-All Electron code is at `/index.js`.
+The Electron code is at `/index.js` and inside the folder `/backend`.

-All operations over serial are abstracted and packaged on `/micropython.js` which is an attempt of porting `pyboard.py`.
-The port has its [own repository](https://github.com/arduino/micropython.js) but for the sake of simplicity and transparency, `micropython.js` is committed as source code.
+All operations over serial are abstracted and packaged on `micropython.js` which is an attempt of porting `pyboard.py`.
+The module has its [own repository](https://github.com/arduino/micropython.js) with documentation and examples of usage.

 The User Interface (UI) source code stays inside `/ui` folder and is completely independent of the Electron code.